|

 Approach:

-• Now we need to find the gap between the array elements which cannot be represented as sum of any subset of array.
+- Now we need to find the gap between the array elements which cannot be represented as the sum of any subset of the array.

-• To find that keep adding the array elements to smlNumber and check it current array element and if at any point smlNumber<current array element that means we have found the gap. return smlNumber.
+- To find that keep adding the array elements to smlNumber and check its current array element and if at any point smlNumber<current array element that means we have found the gap. print smlNumber.

 Output: